Studying in Norway

 • BI Norwegian Business School has agreements with NUS and NTU on executive MBA within energy and ocean industries.

 If you want to know more about studying in Norway, come and meet representatives from the Norwegian Embassy and Norwegian students at the EU Delegation to Singapore’s annual education fair “Study in Europe”.
-The fair takes place every year in the autumn, follow our Facebook page for updates.
+The fair takes place every year in the autumn.